desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 Securing a DNS delegation for the first time requires that the Child's DNSSEC parameters be conveyed to the Parent through some trusted channel.
-How exactly this is done depends on the relationship the Child has with the Parent.

-In general, the communication has to occur between the DNSSEC key holder and the Parent registry.
+While the communication conceptually has to occur between the Parent registry and the DNSSEC key holder, what exactly that means and how the communication is coordinated traditionally depends on the relationship the Child has with the Parent:

-It is often the case that the key is held by the Child DNS Operator.
+A typical situation is that the key is held by the Child DNS Operator; the communication thus often involes this entity.
-Furthermore, depending on the circumstances, the communication may also involve the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).
+In addition, depending on the circumstances, it may also involve the Registrar, possibly via the Registrant (for details, see [@!RFC7344], Appendix A).

-As observed in [@!RFC7344], this is often a manual process -- and not an easy one.
-Any manual process is susceptible to mistakes and/or errors.
+As observed in [@!RFC7344], these dependencies result often result in a manual process that is susceptible to mistakes and/or errors.
 In addition, due to the annoyance factor of the process, involved parties may avoid the process of getting a DS record set published in the first place.